 When Your Best Marketer Becomes a Project Manager

-I’ve worked with companies where a single marketing project can carry a dozen handoffs.
+I've worked with companies where a single marketing project can carry a dozen handoffs.
 None of them are wasteful.
-Each one has a reason.
 But everyone needs a hand on it, someone tracking the status, chasing the approval, moving it to the next person.
 And that hand usually belongs to whoever is most capable, which is often the same person who should be writing or designing.

 The cost shows up later and somewhere else.
-A prospect reads the site and feels nothing in particular.
-A pitch sounds like every other pitch in the category.
-By the time anyone connects that back to a writer who got pulled into status meetings eight months earlier, the trail has gone cold.
+A prospect reads the site and doesn't feel a connection.
+A pitch sounds like every other pitch.

 I've written before about how easy it is to overwrite an authentic voice without noticing.
 This is the quiet version of the same problem.
 The voice erodes under the weight of good people spending their best hours on necessary work that was never their highest and best use.